bressler1995/Transform-to-Open-Science/README.md

 - [Area 3: Incentives](./docs/Area3_Incentives/readme.md): Developing Open Science Badge/Certification and establishing high profile awards in support of open science research.
 - [Area 4: Moving towards openness](./docs/Area4_Moving_To_Openness/readme.md): Recognizing open science practices, holding open meetings, sharing hidden knowledge, and inclusive collaborations.

-## Join TOPS Mailing List
+## TOPS Newsletter
 Please [join the TOPS email list](https://nasa.github.io/Transform-to-Open-Science/signup/) to hear about further activities and become more involved!
 [Discussions](https://github.com/nasa/Transform-to-Open-Science/discussions) are enabled for this GitHub repository, so feel free to ask questions or join conversations there.

 ### Past Newsletter Releases
 For a preview of our content from our email list, feel free to read our [past newsletter releases](./docs/Area1_Engagement/Newsletters).

-## Repository

-This repository is used to openly share information about TOPS and the Year of Open Science.

 ### Contribute to the TOPS GitHub Repository

+Ready to start transforming towards open science with us?
+A great way to do that is by [contributing to our repository!](./CONTRIBUTING.md)

 Markdown text documents are used for any planning documents that need to be developed.
 This could include linking to other resources.
 TOPS has few mechanisms for enabling the community to interact with this material: